hmajid2301/blog/content/posts/2024-07-26-how-i-configured-zellij-status-bar/index.md

 I also wanted to auto-rename the tabs in zellij like happened in tmux.
 Depending on the process running, the tab name would change to that.

-So, with some help from ChatGPT and a Reddit thread (insert here).
+So, with some help from ChatGPT and a [Reddit thread](https://old.reddit.com/r/zellij/comments/10skez0/does_zellij_support_changing_tabs_name_according/).
 I came up with the following:

 ```fish
 if status is-interactive